IlungaNtita/devntitas.github.io/Programs/README.md

-Hi this is just a basic snake game that I was able to create with the help of a YouTube by Tim To use this program you need to install the following libraries using the pip command: pygame
+Hi this is a basic snake game that I was able to create with the help of a YouTube tutorial by Tim.
+To use this program you need to install the following libraries using the pip command: pygame